lse-my472/lse-my472.github.io/index.md

 * The [**reshape2** package](http://had.co.nz/reshape/) for R.

 ##### Lab: Reshaping data in R

+##### Assignment 1: Data cleaning in R
-- Link to GitHub classroom available on Moodle on ...
+- Link to GitHub Classroom available via Moodle on Monday, October 5, 10am
-- Deadline: Friday, October 16, 14:00.
+- Deadline on Friday, October 16, 2pm

 #### 3. HTML and CSS